 SENDMAILFLAGS="-oi -f $SENDER"

-SpamAssassin is a free spam filter that can be used for identifying spam outside of Gmail, and putting "SPAM" in the subject.
+SpamAssassin is a free spam filter that can be used for identifying spam outside of Gmail.

 - Do not modify, remove or shuffle message headers or modify the body of the message.
 DKIM or DomainKeys signatures will break if the body is altered, and all authentication information will be lost.